javonpayne100/CMSC495Capstone/README.md

 - It will Exit the Python Game Hub and exit the Python Application.
 ## History of the Game Hub and Games
 ### Gaming Hub
-- This Gaming Hub is similar to the Samsung Gaming Hub, where it lets users access mutliple games (like a libarary) without needing a console.
+- This Gaming Hub is similar to the Samsung Gaming Hub, which lets users access multiple games (like a library) without needing a console.
-- For this case the only thing that needs internet is the **Information** selection.
-The rest are all offline games as it's been integreated to the game hub.
+- For this case, the only thing that needs the internet is the **Information** selection.
+The rest are all offline games as it's been integrated into the game hub.
 ### Tic-Tac-Toe
 - Tic-Tac-Toe is an ancient game, going back to Roman times.
 It’s simple—just a 3x3 grid where players try to get three Xs or Os in a row.
 - It became popular worldwide because it’s easy to learn and quick to play.